 Carefully set the cactus in the new container.
-If the bottom of the cactus is not level with the the rim of the pot, remove it and add a little more soil.
+If the bottom of the cactus is not level with the rim of the pot, remove it and add a little more soil.
 Keep doing this until the cactus is level with the rim.

 Step 6: Fill in Soil Around Cactus

 Make sure to fill in soil all around the cactus.
 Use the bamboo skewer or a long, slender stick to check around the sides of the pot.
 Shake or jiggle the pot to fill in the soil in areas where there may be a pocket.
-A gentle tap on the counter or surface will also help soil settle in the voids between the roots.
+A gentle tap on the counter or surface will also help the soil settle in the voids between the roots.

 Step 7: Wait a Day Before Watering

 Give the cactus a day after repotting before adding any water.
 Use care when watering, since overwatering is one of the biggest problems with cacti.
-Let soil dry out completely between watering and occasionally give the cactus an overall spray of water.
+Let the soil dry out completely between watering and occasionally give the cactus an overall spray of water.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus